Demand estimation without outside good shares: Inference without knowledge of outside-good shares

 The identified set $\Theta _{I}(P,\mathcal{G})$ in \eqref{eq:IS_AS2013} is defined by a collection of moment inequalities indexed by $(v,g)\in \mathcal{V}\times \mathcal{G}$.
 Since $\mathcal{V}$ is uncountable and $\mathcal{G}$ typically contains countably infinitely many elements, $\Theta _{I}(P,\mathcal{G})$ is effectively characterized by an infinite number of moment inequalities.

-To conduct inference, we rely on the methods for many moment inequalities developed in \cite{chernozhukov/chetverikov/kato:2015}.
-Specifically, we consider a countable subset $\{(v_{j},g_{j})\}_{j=1}^{p_{n}}\subseteq \mathcal{V}\times \mathcal{G}$, where $p_{n}$ is allowed to grow with the sample size $n$, and conduct inference on the approximating identified set
+To conduct inference, we rely on the methods for many moment inequalities developed in \cite{chernozhukov/chetverikov/kato:2019}.
+Specifically, we consider a countable subset $\{(v_{j},g_{j})\}_{j=1}^{p_{n}}\subseteq \mathcal{V}\times \mathcal{G}$, where the number of moment inequalities $p_{n}$ can grow with the sample size $n$, and conduct inference on the approximating identified set